-COVID-19 and pets: Can dogs and cats get coronavirus?
+COVID-19 and pets: Can dogs and cats get COVID-19?

 Medically reviewed by Drugs.com.
-Last updated on June 10, 2020.
+Last updated on Jun 11, 2022.

-Coronavirus in dogs and cats
+Can dogs and cats get COVID-19?

 - Avoid petting, snuggling, being kissed or licked, and sharing food or bedding with your pet.

 If you have COVID-19 and your pet becomes sick, don't take your pet to the veterinarian yourself.
 Instead, contact the veterinarian.
 He or she might offer advice through a virtual visit or make another plan for treating your pet.
-Testing is only recommended for pets that have symptoms and have been exposed to a person with COVID-19.
+Testing is recommended only for pets that have symptoms and have been exposed to a person with COVID-19.

 If your pet tests positive for the virus that causes COVID-19, follow the same precautions you would if a family member became infected.
 Aim to isolate your pet in a separate room away from the rest of your family and have your pet stay at home.
-Wear gloves when you interact with your pet or its food, dishes, waste or bedding.
-Wash your hands after touching any of your pet's items.
-Don't put a face covering on your pet and don't wipe your pet with disinfectants, which can be harmful.
-If your pet develops new symptoms or seems to be getting worse, call the veterinarian.
+Also, follow these tips: